Sounders keeper Stefan Frei to miss at least a month with sprained knee, Jordy Delem likely out for season with torn ACL

 Frei is expected to be out at least a month.
 Delem will require surgery and is likely season-ending.

-“Jordy Delem is the bad news and that is an ACL and will require surgery,” coach Brian Schmetzer said during a video call Friday.
+“Jordy Delem is the bad news and that is an ACL and will require surgery,” Schmetzer said during a video call Friday.
 “The good news from last night is Stef.
 It looked like it would be a significant injury, but it is going to be termed a sprained knee.”

 Frei, 35, is a significant loss for the Sounders.
 Schmetzer prefers to build up scoring plays from the back, meaning short passes and direction from Frei.
 He’s helped the team collect three shutouts this season and the defense has yet to concede a goal within the flow of play.